 What do you appreciate about Collaborative Literacy as a teacher?

 So many things!
 I appreciate the Teacher Notes that help me think and reflect throughout the lessons and units.
-The CCC Learning Hub, webinars, and the Facebook® community page are so helpful and can be explored numerous times.
+The Learning Portal and the webinars are so helpful and can be explored numerous times.
 I appreciate too that the curriculum educates not only the students but the teacher!
 I thought I was a reflective teacher, but I never thought about the importance of taking time every day for the whole learning community to reflect.
 It’s been so eye-opening!

 What do your students appreciate about Collaborative Literacy?